Demolition of Foundry Branch Trestle

 Rock Creek Park » Demolition of Foundry Branch Trestle » Document List

-The National Park Service is reviewing a Special Park Use permit from the Washington Metropolitan Area Transit Authority (WMATA) to demolish the historic Foundry Branch Trestle Bridge in northwest Washington, D.C.
-The elevated railway bridge is owned by WMATA and is located within the boundary of Glover Archbold Park, which is federal park land managed by Rock Creek Park.
+The National Park Service is reviewing a Special Use permit application from the Washington Metropolitan Area Transit Authority (WMATA) to demolish the historic Foundry Branch Trestle Bridge in northwest Washington, D.C.
+The elevated railway bridge is owned by WMATA and is located within the boundaries of Glover Archbold Park, which is federal park land managed by Rock Creek Park.

 WMATA currently proposes to completely raze the bridge and all associated infrastructure, including the concrete abutments.
 Park land would be used for staging equipment and materials, as well as for site access.
 Following demolition, the site would be restored to naturalistic conditions and the Glover Archbold Trail reopened.